 Most universities have student-run clubs that you may join as an international student.
-There are a wide selection of clubs for students, ranging from anime and chess fanatics to lovers of performing arts and the outdoors, medieval enthusiasts and volunteer groups.
+There is a wide selection of clubs for students, ranging from anime and chess fanatics to lovers of performing arts and the outdoors, medieval enthusiasts, and volunteer groups.
 Clubs generally provide a unique opportunity for you to try out new things and explore what most interests you.
 It is also common for clubs to organise fun activities such as trips and social events.
 Whether you want to meet people who share the same hobbies, who like the same music, or if you just want somebody to hang out with, clubs can be an important part of your student life.
 If you can’t find a club that you like, it is also possible for you to start a new one!

 Student associations give you the opportunity to influence campus life.
 Just as the name suggests, student associations represent students.
-The associations usually consist of representatives elected by students whose role is to liaise with the university to provide services, facilities, and amenities in the campus.
+The associations usually consist of representatives elected by students whose role is to liaise with the university to provide services, facilities, and amenities on the campus.
 There are plenty of ways you can get yourself involved in the student association such as through writing for the student newspaper, organising events for the orientation week, and many other more.
-Not only does it give you a great uni experience, participating in the student associations will also help you to develop important life skills such as leadership and teamwork.
+Not only does it give you a great uni experience, but participating in the student associations will also help you to develop important life skills such as leadership and teamwork.

 We care about your health and wellbeing.
 Every university in Australia is required by law to have qualified and experienced counsellors which provide a free and confidential counselling service for international students.
-In a counselling session, you can seek advice on personal, social and academic matters such as:
+In a counselling session, you can seek advice on personal, social, and academic matters such as

 - culture shock and homesickness

-- depression, stress and anxiety
+- depression, stress, and anxiety

-- relationship/family problems
+- relationships/family problems

 - accommodation problems